 - Higher risk of stroke and heart attack

-The treatment for GH deficiency is medication by injection (shot).
-You give yourself a shot every day with a very small needle.
-You might have symptoms when you start taking this medication.
+The treatment for growth hormone deficiency is replacement growth hormone by injection (shot).
+Patients give themselves a shot every day with a very small needle.
+You may have symptoms when you start taking this medication.
 Symptoms are usually mild and get better over time, as your body adjusts to the new growth hormone level.
 To control symptoms, your doctor will do tests and adjust your medication dose as needed.

 - Muscle or joint pain